 These are the result of server utilization before performing the load test on the server.

-- There is no major difference in terms of CPU, Memory, and Swap utilization between SSD and HDD without any users.
+- There is no significant difference in CPU, Memory, and Swap utilization between SSD and HDD without any users.

 - But, the HDD is on the higher side compared to SSD hosting.

-- The load average is quite higher in the HDD.
+- The load average is relatively higher in the HDD.

 - The CPU is 100% utilized for both SSD and HDD hosting.